BurakKolay/credit-application-system/Readme.md

 ## Requirements
 * New customers can be created in the system, existing customers can be updated or deleted.
+* If the credit score is below 500, the customer will be rejected.
+(Credit result: Rejected)
+* If the credit score is between 500 points and 1000 points and the monthly income is below 5000 TL, the credit application of the customer is approved and a limit of 10.000 TL is assigned to the customer.
+(Credit Result: Aproved)
+* If the credit score is between 500 points and 1000 points and the monthly income is above 5000 TL, the credit application of the customer is approved and a 20.000 TL limit is assigned to the customer.
+(Credit Result: Approved)
+* If the credit score is equal to or above 1000 points, the customer is assigned a limit equal to MONTHLY INCOME * CREDIT LIMIT MULTIPLIER.The credit limit multiplier is 4 by default.
+(Credit Result: Approved)
+* As a result of the conclusion of the credit, the relevant application is recorded in the database.
+Afterwards, an informative SMS is sent to the relevant phone number and the approval status information (rejection or approval), limit information is returned from the endpoint.
+* A completed loan application can only be queried with an national ID number.

 ## API Using